-Sitting with my husband and my brother one day, we started talking and thought, why don’t we start our own winery?
-We have beautiful vineyards, which are managed by my brother, who is also a winemaker.
-My husband’s company imports French wines into Italy and thus could help with the commercialization.
-I have the administrative background and experience.
-So, in 2004, we decided to put all of our strengths together and open the winery.
-And it’s paid off.
-We’re truly a family business in every sense of the meaning.
-BiancaVigna refers not only the color of the Prosecco grape (Bianca means white in Italian), but also my daughter’s name, Bianca, as we hope that the family tradition continues.”
+Elena explains: “Sitting with my husband and my brother one day, we started talking and thought, ‘Why don’t we start our own winery?
+We already have beautiful vineyards, which are managed by my brother, a winemaker; my husband’s company is one of the most important importers of French wines in Italy so he can help with the commercialization; I have the administrative background and experience, having grown up in the vineyards.’
+So, in 2004, we put all of our strengths together and opened the winery, and it’s paid off.
+We are truly a family business in every sense of the meaning.
+BiancaVigna is not only the color of the Prosecco grape (bianca means white in Italian) but also my daughter’s name, Bianca, as we hope the family tradition continues.”

 The passion behind each bottle of wine comes first and foremost from a profound love and respect for the land and the territory.
 The grapes (predominantly Glera, the local white grape from which Prosecco is produced) for each of BiancaVigna’s sparkling wines are carefully farmed from the 30 hectares (74 acres) of vineyards in the DOCG and DOC areas of Conegliano Valdobbiadene, the most important area for Prosecco wines.
 Soils are mostly of alluvial origin (limestone and clay), rich in the minerals and microelements that make Prosecco so unique.
 Learning to perceive and understand the land, its distinct soil composition, exposure, altitude and microclimate, allows Enrico to highlight the different structures, minerality and characteristics of each particular vineyard.